 "Just because the weather is feeling cooler and the days are getting shorter, don't be misled that you are safe from the sun," says Tsippora Shainhouse, MD, FAAD, a board-certified dermatologist in Beverly Hills, California.
 "UV rays are always present and can pass through clouds, car and office windows and reflect off of water, pavement, snow and ice.
 They cause direct skin damage and secondary oxidative damage that lead to skin cancers, melanoma, skin dyspigmentation, and premature skin aging, including wrinkles."

-The Remedy Rx: Chose a broad spectrum sunscreen (which covers both UVA and UVB) with SPF 30+ and apply it daily to all sun-exposed skin, including face, ears, neck and hands, says Shainhouse.
+The Rx: Chose a broad spectrum sunscreen (which covers both UVA and UVB) with SPF 30+ and apply it daily to all sun-exposed skin, including face, ears, neck and hands, says Shainhouse.

 Stop Working Out